reenboog/qwasm/readme.md

 // TODO: use web_sys for storage and network?
 // FIXME: when dealing with bundles, don't forget about God who has none

+return `205`/`207`/`303` when access level/hierarchy is outdated?
+Or force refetch?

+a 1000 encrypted announcements + a 1000 of all encrypted db fields would give ~ 2Mb
+a 1000 encrypted nodes would make around 500 Kb

+start from http error codes, then introduce real time events

+GET /subtrees/[ids] -> OK [LockedNode] | NoAccess | NotFound

 revoke access by encrypting new seeds to node's parent and putting it inside it?

 god_signup